 Many employees in the state of Florida are unfortunately subjected to unlawful labor practices by their employers.
-If you or a loved one has been the victim of such injustices in Lutz or surrounding communities of Florida, please contact the Lutz employment lawyers at Florin Gray Bouzas Owens, LLC immediately to discuss your legal options for recovery.
+If you or a loved one has been the victim of such injustices in Tampa or surrounding communities of Florida, please contact the Tampa employment lawyers at Florin Gray Bouzas Owens, LLC immediately to discuss your legal options for recovery.

 At Florin Gray Bouzas Owens, LLC, we are committed to being passionate advocates for our clients who have been wrongfully treated by their employers.

 Our employment lawyers are aggressive in our litigation, always pursuing the maximum possible damages for you and your family.

 Tampa employers take claims more seriously when employees hire attorneys.
 Your employer likely has an entire legal team available to provide assistance and counseling during an employee claim.
 The most effective way to balance the scales is to hire one of your own.
 Unless you have a law degree, you will not have the knowledge or experience to give your case its best chance of success.
 Hiring a Tampa employment lawyer gives you the resources you need for a strong case.

 Going up against your employer as a whistleblower or the victim of discrimination, harassment, or retaliation can take a significant mental and emotional toll.
 With a lawyer by your side, you can have the peace of mind you need to move forward with the legal process confidently.
 You don’t have to deal with communications with state or federal agencies, meetings with your employer, or investigations on your own.
 Let a lawyer handle all of this on your behalf, so you can focus on your personal and mental health.